Fred Miller's Revised King James' Version

 1And when Athaliah the mother of Ahaziah saw that her son was dead, she arose and destroyed all the seed royal.
 2But Jehosheba, the daughter of king Joram, sister of Ahaziah, took Joash the son of Ahaziah and stole him from among the king's sons who were killed and they hid him, even him and his nurse, in the bedchamber from Athaliah so that he was not killed.
 3And he was hidden with her in the house of the LORD six years.
 And Athaliah reigned over the land.

 4And the seventh year Jehoiada sent and brought the rulers over hundreds, with the captains and the guard and brought them to him into the house of the LORD and made a covenant with them and took an oath of them in the house of the LORD and showed them the king's son.
-5And he commanded them, saying, This is the thing that you shall do A third part of you that enter in on the sabbath shall even be keepers of the watch of the king's house 6And a third part at the gate of Sur and a third part at the gate behind the guard, so you shall keep the watch of the house so that it is not broken down.
+5And he commanded them, saying, This is the thing that you shall do.
+A third part of you that enter in on the sabbath shall even be keepers of the watch of the king's house 6And a third part at the gate of Sur and a third part at the gate behind the guard, so you shall keep the watch of the house so that it is not broken down.
 7And two parts of all you that go forth on the sabbath, even they shall keep the watch of the house of the LORD about the king.
-8And you shall compass the king round about, every man with his weapons in his hand and let him who comes within the ranges be killed and you be with the king as he goes out and as he comes in.
+8And you shall encompass the king, every man with his weapons in his hand and let him who comes within the ranges be killed and you be with the king as he goes out and as he comes in.
 9And the captains over the hundreds did according to all things that Jehoiada the priest commanded and they took every man his men that were to come in on the sabbath, with them that should go out on the sabbath and came to Jehoiada the priest.
 10And the priest gave king David's spears and shields to the captains over hundreds who were in the temple of the LORD.
 11And the guard stood, every man with his weapons in his hand, round about the king, from the right corner of the temple to the left corner of the temple, along by the altar and the temple.
 12And he brought out the king's son and put the crown on him and gave him the testimony and they made him king and anointed him and they clapped their hands and said, God save the king.

 13And when Athaliah heard the noise of the guard and of the people, she came to the people into the temple of the LORD.
 14And when she looked, behold, the king stood by a pillar, as the manner was and the princes and the trumpeters by the king and all the people of the land rejoiced and blew with trumpets and Athaliah tore her clothes and cried, Treason, Treason.
-15But Jehoiada the priest commanded the captains of the hundreds, the officers of the host and said to them, Bring her outside the ranges and kill with the sword him who follows her.
+15But Jehoiada the priest commanded the captains of the hundreds, the officers of the host and said to them, Bring her outside the ranges and kill him who follows her with the sword.
 For the priest had said, Do not let her be killed in the house of the LORD.
 16And they laid hands on her and she went by the way by the which the horses came into the king's house and there she was killed.

 17And Jehoiada made a covenant between the LORD and the king and the people, that they should be the LORD'S people between the king also and the people.
 18And all the people of the land went into the house of Baal and broke it down they thoroughly broke in pieces his altars and his images and killed Mattan the priest of Baal before the altars.
 And the priest appointed officers over the house of the LORD.
 19And he took the rulers over hundreds and the captains and the guard and all the people of the land and they brought down the king from the house of the LORD and came by the way of the gate of the guard to the king's house.
 And he sat on the throne of the kings.
 20And all the people of the land rejoiced and the city was in quiet and they killed Athaliah with the sword beside the king's house.
 21 Jehoash was seven years old when he began to reign.